Hendrik Wade Bode: Early contributions at Bell Labs and Ph.D.

-Fresh from graduate school he was promptly hired by Bell Labs in New York City, where he began his career as designer of electronic filters and equalizers.
-Subsequently, in 1929, he was assigned to the Mathematical Research Group, where he excelled in research related to electronic networks theory and its application to telecommunications.
+Bode was hired directly from graduate school by Bell Labs in New York City, where he began his career as designer of electronic filters and equalizers.
+Subsequently, in 1929, he was assigned to the Mathematical Research Group, where he was recognized for his aptitude in research related to electronic networks theory and its application to telecommunications.
 Sponsored by Bell Laboratories he reentered graduate school, this time at Columbia University, and he successfully completed his PhD in physics in 1935.

 In 1938, he developed asymptotic phase and magnitude plots, now known as Bode plots, which displayed the frequency response of systems clearly.
 His work on automatic (feedback) control systems introduced innovative methods to the study of system stability that enabled engineers to investigate time-domain stability using the frequency-domain concepts of gain and phase margin, the study of which was aided by his now famous plots.

 In essence, his method made stability transparent to both the time and frequency domains and, furthermore, his frequency-domain-based analysis was much faster and simpler than the traditional time-domain-based method.
 This provided engineers with a fast and intuitive stability analysis and system design tool that remains widely used today.
 He, along with Harry Nyquist, also developed the theoretical conditions applicable to the stability of amplifier circuits.

 World War II and new inventions

-Change of direction

-With the inexorable onset of World War II, Bode turned his sights on the military applications of his control systems research, a change of direction that would last in varying degree to the end of his career.
-He came to the service of his country by working on the Director Project at Bell Labs (funded by National Defense Research Committee (NDRC) Section D-2), developing automatic anti-aircraft control systems, whereby radar information was used to provide data about the location of the enemy aircraft, which was then fed back to the anti-aircraft artillery servomechanisms, enabling automatic, radar-augmented enemy aircraft ballistic tracking, in other words, automatic shooting down of enemy aircraft with the help of radar.
-The servomotors used were both electrically and hydraulically powered, the latter being used mainly for positioning the heavy anti-aircraft guns.
+Defense research